Borja21091/Ultralyzer/docs/_build/html/_sources/doc_gui_explained.md.txt

 #### Display Controls (Left)

 * **Overlay Dropdown**: Filter what is shown on the canvas (e.g., "Vessels Only", "Red Channel", "All").
-  * *Shortcuts: 1-6 keys.*
 * **Show Fovea**: Toggle the visibility of the fovea marker if available.
 * **Opacity Slider**: Adjust the transparency of the segmentation overlay against the raw image.

 #### Quality Control (Middle-Left)

-Used to grade the quality for the current image (not the overlay).
-In general terms, we usually look at the following criteria to assess an image:

-* Field of View: Is the retina fully visible?
-* Illumination: Is the image well-lit without excessive shadows or glare?
-* Focus: Is the image sharp without blurriness?
-* Artifacts: Are there any obstructions (e.g., eyelids, eyelashes) or distortions?
-* Pathology: Are there any abnormalities that could affect analysis?

-Based primarily on these factors, the user can assign one of three quality grades:
+Used to grade the quality for the current image, not the segmentation overlay.
+The user can assign one of three quality grades:

 * **✅ PASS**: Image is of good quality for analysis.
 * **⚠️ BORDERLINE**: Usable but contains minor issues.